cinnData/DataSci/2. Introduction to Python/README.md

 ### Python packages

-As said above, Python is a programming language to which many additional resources have been added in the form of **modules**.
+Many additional resources have been added to Python in the form of **modules**.
 A module is just a text file containing Python code (extension `.py`).
 Modules are grouped in libraries.
 These libraries are also called **packages**, because their elements are packed according to some specific rules that allow you to install and call them together.
 Python can be extended by more than 200,000 packages.
 Some big packages, like scikit-learn, are not single modules, but collections of modules, which are then called **subpackages**.

 Since the basic Python (without any package) is quite limited, you will need additional resources for practically everything.
 For instance, suppose that you want to do some math, and calculate the square root of 2.
 You will then **import** the package `math`, whose resources include the square root and many other mathematical functions.
 Once the package has been imported, all its functions are available.
 So, you can apply the **function** `math.sqrt`.
 This notation indicates that `sqrt` is a function of the module `math`.

-Packages are imported just for the current session.
-You finish the session by either closing the console or by restarting the current kernel.
+Packages are imported just for the current kernel.
+You finish the session by either closing the console or by restarting the kernel.
 You can do this with `Kernel >> Restart current Kernel` or by typing `Ctrl+.`.

-If you use the Anaconda distribution, most packages used in these notes can be directly imported.
+If you use the Anaconda distribution, most packages used in this course are already available and can be directly imported.
 If it is not the case, you have to **install** the package (only once).
 There is a basic installation procedure in Python, which uses a **package installer** called `pip` (see `pypi.org/project/pip`).
-Using `pip` you can have a conflict of versions between packages which are related, so I would recommend you to use an alternative installer called  `conda`, which cheks your Anaconda distribution and takes care of the conflicts.
-It can be run from the console as a magic command (`%conda`).
+Using `pip` you can have a conflict of versions between packages which are related, so I would recommend you to use an alternative installer called  `conda`, which checks your Anaconda distribution and takes care of the conflicts.
+Both `pip` and `conda` can be run from the console as a magic commands (`%pip`, `%conda`).

 ### The main packages

 These notes do not look at Python as a programming language, that is, for developing software applications, but from a very specific perspective.
 Our approach is mainly based on four packages, NumPy, Matplotlib, Pandas and scikit-learn.

-* **NumPy**, released in 1995, is a library adding support for large vectors and matrices.
+* **NumPy**, released in 1995, is a library adding support for large vectors and matrices, called there **arrays**.

 * Based on NumPy, the library **Matplotlib** is Python's plotting workhorse.
-In these notes, it will be occasionally used for illustration.

 * **Pandas** is a library for data management, inspired in the R language.
 Due to Pandas, Python's popularity has been growing steadily among data scientists.
 Current data science courses are typically based on either R or Python/Pandas.
+Pandas is built on top of NumPy and Matplotlib, so when you use Pandas, you are using NumPy and Matplotlib, but not explicitly.

 * **scikit-learn**, released in 2008, is a library of machine learning methods. scikit-learn methods accept both NumPy arrays and but Pandas objects, but they always return NumPy arrays.